unibe-geodata-modelling/2021-glacier-evolution-model/README.md

 # Delta-H Parametrication

 This Script includes the code for parametricing individual glaciers acording to Huss et al. 2010.
-Data used to run the script can be downloaded an preprocessed by your self or downloaded via a google drive folder where no preprocessing is neccesarry.
+Data used to run the script can be downloaded an preprocessed by your self or downloaded via a google drive folder where no preprocessing via GIS is neccesarry.
 To get access send me a mail to jonas.schild@students.unibe.ch

 Here a list of the required input data, which has to be saved in to your workspace folder: